system-transparency/stfe/doc/api.md

 `error=unknown+leaf+hash`.

 ### get-tree-head-cosigned
 Returns the latest cosigned tree head.
-Used by ordinary users of the log.
+Used together with `get-proof-by-hash` and `get-consistency-proof` for verifying the log.

 ```
 GET <base url>/st/v0/get-tree-head-cosigned